Welcome to BA 850, Sustainability-Driven Innovation, Fall 2018

 Accessible version of Case 1 Figure (opens in new tab)

 I will use the Canvas gradebook to keep track of your grades.
-You can see your grades in the gradebook by clicking on Grades in the left-hand menu in Canvas.
+You can count on me to complete the grading typically within a week, depending upon the case complexity.
+You can see your grades in the gradebook by clicking on Grades.
 Overall course grades will be determined as follows.
 Percentages refer to the proportion of all possible points earned.